freelancer-legal-guide

 Your work is not free, and neither are you!

 For many modern workers with highly developed skill sets and an entrepreneurial spirit, jumping into the active and competitive freelancing market can represent an exciting new challenge as well as the potential for measurable career development.
 However, running a successful freelancing business takes dedication, perseverance, mental fortitude, and the ability to appropriately vet potential clients.
+Developing key freelancing skills to learn, such as client vetting and time management, is essential.
+Understanding how to be a successful freelancer involves continuously honing these skills and adapting to market demands.

 To avoid the stress and financial issues associated with missed payments and bad faith customers, freelancers must carefully plan expectations, deliverables, and payment structures with no room for misinterpretation.
 Meetings should be frequently scheduled, deposits should be discussed, and freelancers should be prepared to pursue missed payments using the legal avenues discussed above.